2nd MEIS Workshop @CVPR2025

 Sergey Levine

-Co-founder of Physical Intelligence & UC Berkeley, USA
+Co-founder of Physical Intelligence & UC Berkeley

 Note: We are currently extending invitations to other eminent research scholars, so please stay tuned for updates.